alanmills/Noddsdale/README.md

 There are lots of blog engines out there including many that produce a static site from Markdown files.
 Noddsdale is a learning exercise for the purpose of building such a generator myself.

 ### The name noddsdale
 The name noddsdale comes from Noddsdale Water, Largs, Ayrshire, Scotland.
-I love kayaking, and as a child, I spent a lot of time in Largs as this my father's hometown, so I decided to reference one of the waterways of my childhood as the name for this project.
+I love kayaking, and as a child, I spent a lot of time in Largs as this is my father's hometown, so I decided to reference one of the waterways of my childhood as the name for this project.

 ## How to use
 Currently, noddsdale does not do anything.
 However, the plan as outlined in [ROADMAP.md](./ROADMAP.md) is to do the following: